Bajaj Finance

-Bajaj Finance Limited (BFL) is an Indian non-banking financial company headquartered in Pune.
-It has 110.64 million customers and holds assets under management worth ₹462250 crore, as of September 2025.
+Bajaj Finance Limited (BFL) is an Indian deposit-taking non-banking financial company (NBFC-UL) headquartered in Pune.
+The same was formed as Bajaj Auto Finance Limited to finance Bajaj's two and three wheeler segments.

+It has 124 million customers and holds assets under management worth ₹546900 crore, as of June 2026.
 As per the 2023 list of NBFCs issued by the Reserve Bank of India, Bajaj Finance is in the "upper layer" based on scale-based regulation guidelines.

+As of June 2026, the firm had reported 24 percent of year-on-year growth in consolidated assets under management to Rs.
+5.47 lakh crores.
+The consolidated net profit rose to 28% to Rs.
+6,081 crore during the quarter.

 History

 Originally incorporated as Bajaj Auto Finance Limited on 25 March 1987 as a non-banking financial company, the company primarily focused on providing two and three-wheeler finance.
 After 11 years in the auto finance market, Bajaj Auto Finance launched its initial public issue of equity share and was listed on the Bombay Stock Exchange and National Stock Exchange of India.
 At the turn of the 20th century, the company ventured into the consumer durables finance sector and started offering small-size loans.
 In the subsequent years, Bajaj Auto Finance provided business and property loans as well.

+In 2007, the company split its business of manufacturing and its financial operations.
+Bajaj Finserv was the result of this split.

 In 2010, the company's registered name changed from Bajaj Auto Finance Limited to Bajaj Finance Limited.
+This change was made to depict wider scope of its operations in the financial industry.
 In its first seven years, Bajaj Finance mainly borrowed wholesale and lent retail.
 Since 2014, it has also borrowed retail and lent wholesale.

 In January 2023, Bajaj Finance launched its loan against property (LAP) business for micro, small, and medium-sized enterprise (MSME) customers.

+As of February 2026, Bajaj Finance planned to tap into AI to handle around a 100 million customers.
+In the previous year, they had achieved reaching out to about 20 million customers.
+The customer calls are being transferred into structured data.
+There has been an increase in efficiency from 25 to 45 percent since the usage of AI, said Bajaj Finance.
+By mid-2026, the company planned to launch a new AI powered version of its consumer platform.
+And by 2027, the users will be able to choose between regular app interface and a more advanced AI led experience.